 Malaysian courts lack jurisdiction to compel third parties to participate in arbitral proceedings to which they are not a party.

 In Malaysia, an arbitration agreement typically does not bind third parties to the agreement.
-Similarly, due to the unqualified doctrine of contractual privity in Malaysia, a third party may not enforce an arbitration agreement against a contracting party.
-The above restrictions may be circumvented by an assignment to the third party of a contracting party’s rights under a principal contract which includes an arbitration agreement.
-In that event, the third party then becomes the assignee who is bound by the arbitration clause.
+Similarly, a third party may not enforce an arbitration agreement against a contracting party.

 What interim measures are available?
 Will local courts issue interim measures pending the constitution of the tribunal?

-In a KLRCA-administered arbitration, a party in need of emergency interim relief may apply to an emergency arbitrator, whose decision is final, for the necessary relief (Schedule 2, KLRCA Arbitration Rules).
-However, this procedure is only available prior to the constitution of the arbitral tribunal.
-There are no restrictions as to the type of interim relief that may be granted by an emergency arbitrator and any interim relief so granted shall cease to be binding if the arbitral tribunal is not constituted within 90 days of the interim order or award; upon the rendering of the final award by the arbitral tribunal; or upon the withdrawal of the final award.
+Malaysia recognises and enforces emergency arbitral reliefs.
+In AIAC-administered arbitrations, where an arbitral tribunal has not been constituted, a party can apply for emergency arbitrator procedures (Schedule 3, AIAC Arbitration Rules 2018).
+Subject to jurisdictional limitations, an emergency arbitrator may grant any type of interim relief.
+Any interim relief so granted shall cease to be binding if the arbitral tribunal is not constituted within 90 days of the interim order or award; upon the rendering of the final award by the arbitral tribunal; or upon the withdrawal of the final award.

-The application may be made concurrently or following the filing of a Notice of Arbitration and must be sent simultaneously to the Director of the KLRCA and other arbitral parties.
-Schedule 2(1), KLRCA Arbitration Rules sets out the formality and fee requirements of the application.
-If the application is accepted by the Director of the KLRCA, he shall endeavour to appoint an emergency arbitrator within 2 working days of his receipt of the application.
+The application may be made concurrently or following the filing of a Notice of Arbitration and must be sent simultaneously to the Director of the AIAC and other arbitral parties.
+Schedule 2(1), AIAC Arbitration Rules sets out the formality and fee requirements of the application.
+If the application is accepted by the Director of the AIAC, he shall attempt to appoint an emergency arbitrator within 2 working days of his receipt of the application.
 A dissatisfied party may challenge the appointment of the emergency arbitrator.

 An emergency arbitrator ceases to have jurisdiction upon the constitution of the arbitral tribunal.
 Though the decision of the emergency arbitrator is final, it is not binding on the arbitral tribunal which may reconsider, modify or vacate the interim measure granted.

-Alternatively, a party may, before or during arbitral proceedings, apply to the High Court under section 11, AA for any interim measure and the High Court may make the following orders for:
+Alternatively, a party may, before or during arbitral proceedings, apply to the High Court under section 11 and 19J, AA for any interim measure and the High Court may grant relief similar to those of arbitrators.
+However, unlike arbitrators, Malaysian courts are expressly empowered to make preservation orders by way of arrest of property or bail or other security pursuant to the admiralty jurisdiction of the High Court.

 In an application to the High Court, the High Court will defer to any relevant factual findings of the arbitral tribunal (section 11(2), AA).
 Given the significant overlap in the powers of arbitral tribunals and courts in respect of interim measures, recent jurisprudence favours less judicial intervention and requires parties to first approach arbitral tribunals for interim measures rather than seeking court intervention from the outset.
 Malaysian courts will only exercise their jurisdiction to assist rather than stifle arbitration.